losnoco/Cog/Frameworks/OpenMPT/OpenMPT/libopenmpt/dox/dependencies.md

      *  **GCC 8.1** or higher
      *  **Clang 7** or higher
-     *  **MinGW-W64 8.1** or higher (it is recommended to preferably use posix threading model as opposed to win32 threading model, or at least have mingw-std-threads available otherwise)
+     *  **MinGW-W64 8.1** or higher (it is recommended to preferably use posix threading model as opposed to win32 threading model)
      *  **emscripten 1.39.1** or higher
      *  **DJGPP GCC 8.1** or higher
      *  any other **C++17 compliant** compiler